neuromti/TMS-MAP-IOC/drafts/draft.md

 *Transcranial Magnetic Stimulation*

-In each session, TMS was applied with a MagPro X100 with MagOption and a MCF-B70 figure-of-eight coil of 97mm diameter (Magventure, Denmark).
+In each session, TMS was applied with a MagPro X100 with MagOption using Power Mode and a MCF-B70 figure-of-eight coil of 97mm diameter (Magventure, Denmark).
+Consider that Power Mode increases the maximum stimulator output by 40%.
 Stimulation was performed based on a template headmodel using the ([]{#OLE_LINK1 .anchor}TMS Navigator, Localite, Germany).
 We recorded MEPs at the extensor digitorum of the right hand with surface electromyography.
 The muscle was located by palpation during extension of the wrist and anatomical landmarks.
 The skin was cleaned using 95% ethanol and abrasive gel.
 We used self-adhesive electrodes (Neuroline, Ambu, Germany).
 During the whole experiment, the subject was seated in a comfortable reclining chair and was told to relax his or her muscles.

 *Hotspot Detection*